Sunday, October 29, 2006 ad.

 since only a single option will be presented.
 This will also allows the

-download of movies everywhere on the world, not limited to the US or
+download of movies everywhere on the world, not limited to the

 whichever region.